chenyan2002/proxy-component/README.md

 ### Generate

 Given a `bindings.rs` file generated from `wit-bindgen`.
-This command can generate code to implement all the requires traits, based on the following mode:
+This command can generate code to implement all the required traits, based on the following mode:

 * `stubs`.
 Fill in all impl functions with `unimplemented!()`, similar to `wit-bindgen rust --stubs`, but outside of the bindings module.
 * `instrument`.
 Given an instrument component which imports and exports the same interface, generate code to redirect export interface to call the coressponding import functions.